PipolaPopala/todo/README.md

-Link to the deployed application - https://todo-git-tasktimer-pipolas-projects.vercel.app/
+Link to the deployed application with hooks - https://todo-git-hooks-pipolas-projects.vercel.app/